 From the Site history, Site inspection and results of the limited investigation, PB identified a number of potentially contaminated areas.
-Those which related to Areas A to C included a burnt out car, market gardens, small areas of fill / waste materials and fragments of fibrous cement materials (possibly containing asbestos).
+Those which related to Area C included market gardens and small areas of fill / waste materials.

 PB concluded that potential contamination is not widespread across the Caddens Release study area.